'2 Girls Running A Coffee Shop' In Denver See Boom In Business Thanks To TikTok Video

-(CBS4) – Normally the coffee shop Grounds for Dismissal in Denver’s Highlands neighborhood is only open Monday through Friday.
+DENVER (CBS4) – Normally the coffee shop Grounds for Dismissal in Denver is only open Monday through Friday.
 But this weekend it was open for the first time ever on a Saturday, and a line was out the door.

 “Now we’ve got more people than we’ve ever seen in our lives.
 It’s crazy,” said Korah Sevier, one of the owners.